 External regulation means you do something to satisfy an external demand or receive an externally imposed reward.

-An externally regulated behavior is experienced as controlled rather than autonomous.
+A person experiences an externally regulated behavior as controlled rather than autonomous.

-This type of extrinsic motivation is typically used to contrast with intrinsic motivation and is the least desirable type.
+External regulation is the least desirable type of extrinsic motivation and is typically used to contrast with intrinsic motivation.

 2. Introjected Regulation

 Introjection means taking in the cause of doing something but not fully accepting it.